Table of contents

-Limit your dog walking times, especially in the heat of midday.
-Try to schedule your exercise periods for early hours of the morning or later evening, and of course, make sure you carry sufficient cool water for both you and your dog.
+Try to schedule your exercise periods for the early hours of the morning or later evening, and of course, make sure you carry sufficient cool water for both you and your dog.

 Before you set off on your walk, bend down and feel how hot the pavement is with your hand.
 If it’s too hot to the touch for you, it’s far too hot for your dog’s sensitive paws.
 Keep to grassy verges and well away from the tarmac roads… You can read more about Dog and Pavements where

 Don’t allow your dog to be in the sunshine for long periods.
 If he likes to be in the garden or yard, offer him plenty of cool fresh water, with added ice cubes to keep him cool for longer and ensure he has plenty of shade.
 A dog kennel or wooden house can trap the heat, making it even more uncomfortable for him.
 Have fun with a sprinkler attached to your garden hose, or fill a kiddie’s plastic paddling pool with cool water.